Estimated reading time: 5 minutes

 There are a few reasons why they form major hazards in your garden.

 The one we’ve photographed here had grown more than 2 metres tall in just one season.
 It had also grown right up through the tree.
-This not only takes much-needed vigour away from the tree but provides a potentially painful hazard when you’re picking.
+This not only takes much-needed vigour away from the tree but provides a potentially painful hazard when you’re thinning, picking, or pruning.

 Be very careful with how you dispose of suckers once you’ve cut them down.
 Make sure you put them well out of harm’s way.